lislis/workshop-rust-games/README.md

 ```

 Depending on which direction is received by the claw, it'll update the coordinate of its joint accordingly.

+If you try running the game and are wondering why the claws aren't showing up, it's because their respective functions are not being called... yet!
+We'll get to that ever so shortly.

 With that done, we've still got a ways to go until we can test this movement, but hey!
 Quick pat on the back, as you've implemented the claw!